kkossev/Hubitat-ESPHome-Apollo/Apollo TEMP-1B.md

-# Apollo Automation TEMP-1B Driver for Hubitat Elevation
+## Apollo Automation TEMP-1B Driver for Hubitat Elevation

-## ✨ Direct Hubitat Integration - No Home Assistant Required!
+This driver connects your [Apollo Automation TEMP-1B](https://geni.us/apollo_temp1) sensor **directly to your HE hub** thanks to the great work done by Jonathan Bradshaw (@jonathanb) - the [ESPHome Hubitat Toolkit](https://github.com/bradsjm/hubitat-public/tree/main/ESPHome).

-This driver connects your [Apollo Automation TEMP-1B](https://geni.us/apollo_temp1) **directly to Hubitat Elevation** thanks to the great work done by Jonathan Bradshaw (@jonathanb) - https://github.com/bradsjm/hubitat-public/tree/main/ESPHome
+The driver can be installed using the community [Hubitat Package Manager](https://community.hubitat.com/t/release-hubitat-package-manager-hpm-hubitatcommunity/94471/1) app or manually as a Bundle archive from [GitHub](https://github.com/kkossev/Hubitat-ESPHome-Apollo).

 - **🚫 No Home Assistant Needed**: Direct WiFi connection to your Hubitat hub
 - **🚫 No YAML Files to Edit**: Simple IP address configuration - that's it!